-- 2-year College Diploma or a University Degree in Social Service and/or Concurrent Disorders, or a combination of an equivalent and relevant education, skills and abilities as determined by the employer;
+- 2 year post secondary education in Community and Justice and/ or Indigenous Studies, or a combination of an equivalent and relevant education, skills and abilities as determined by the employer;

-- 3-5 years of demonstrated and related work experience within the mental health and substance use field;
+- Minimum of 3 years of demonstrated and related work experience within an indigenous organization or community;

 - Strong knowledge and awareness of Indigenous culture, and both historical and contemporary indigenous issues.
-Emphasis being on family violence, child welfare, the impacts of trauma, indigenous youth engagement and community outreach;
+Emphasis being on family violence, child welfare, the impacts of trauma and community outreach;

 - Must have excellent written, verbal, time management and organizational skills;

-- Possess a valid driver’s licence with access to a reliable vehicle and be willing to travel when required; and,
+- Must posses a valid drivers licence with access to a reliable vehicle and be willing to travel when required; and,

 - Ability to obtain a satisfactory CPIC- Vulnerable Sector within 30 days of employment start date as a condition of the employment offer

-HRIC is a highly flexible organization offering additional compensation including 5 paid cultural days, 4 paid holidays beyond mandatory Employment Standards, paid shutdown over the Christmas holiday week, and health benefits.
+HRIC is a highly flexible organization offering additional compensation including 2 weeks’ vacation (year one), 5 paid cultural days, 4 paid holidays beyond mandatory Employment Standards, paid shutdown over the Christmas holiday week, and health benefits.
 HRIC health benefits are offered to full time permanent employees, employees will be able to enroll upon the successful completion of their (3) three-month probationary period.

 HRIC is committed to providing a barrier-free work environment in concert with the Accessibility for Ontarians with Disabilities Act and the Ontario Human Rights Code.
 As such, Hamilton Regional Indian Centre will make accommodations available to applicants with disabilities upon request during the recruitment process.